CS2-SUTD/Gateway-Chute/README.md

 pip install -r requirements.txt
 ```

 Note: tflite-runtime Python wheels are pre-built and provided only for Linux.
-For non-Linux environments, either install the full TensorFlow package and modify `chute/Detector/Detector.py` accordingly or build the tflite-runtime package from source
+For non-Linux environments, either install the full TensorFlow package or build the tflite-runtime package from source

-2. Run the command:
+2. Execute the program:

+#### Single-stream setup:
 ```
 python main.py [optional, -c config] [optional, -s source]